leka/moti/README.md

 In the meantime we are working on a *more robust, more powerful, more sensors* prototype.
 We haven't decided yet if this new version will be open hardware, but we are currently looking and the pros and cons.

+## How to...

+### How to install

+The full procedure is detailed in [INSTALL.md](./INSTALL.md).
+It has been written for beginners as well as for advanced hackers.

+### How to use

+The full procedure on how to use everything you've just installed is described in [USE.md](./USE.md).

+### How to make your own Moti

+Moti is currently based on Arduino.
+That's why it is totally open hardware and the full bill of materials will be added soon.

+The Arduino Mega2560 is becoming a little tight to suit our power and memory needs.
+We are currently benchmarking different alternatives such as the [Olimex STM32-H407](#link).

 ## Contributing

 ### How can I help?